Linwei-Chen/FDConv/README.md

 **[CVPR 2025]** Official implementation of *Frequency Dynamic Convolution for Dense Image Prediction*.
 FDConv enhances dynamic convolution by learning frequency-diverse weights in the Fourier domain, achieving state-of-the-art performance with minimal parameter overhead.

-The code is being organized.
+The code is being organized, and will be released in 3 month.

 [![Paper](https://img.shields.io/badge/Paper-CVPR%202025-blue)](https://arxiv.org/abs/2503.18783) ←*click here to read the paper~*